 If you sell for business customers, the transaction will be settled using the reverse charge rule.
 You need to add on an invoice the EU VAT number of your business client who declares that number when placing an order.
 In this case, the invoice should not include VAT though.

-WooCommerce won’t help us with that.
-But this is possible in Flexible Invoices for WooCommerce set up like on the screenshot below:
+By default, WooCommerce does not know when to apply for VAT exemption.
+But it is possible with the Flexible Invoices for WooCommerce plugin setup, like on the screenshot below:

 See instructions for all settings of the Flexible Invoices for WooCommerce plugin.
 You will find there also those related to the adaptation with EU regulations.